EthanSterling04/EthanSterling04/README.md

 ## Contact

 If you would like to get in touch with me, feel free to contact me through email!
-I will respond as quickly as possible.
+I will get back to you as soon as possible.
 - Email: iethansterling@gmail.com

 ## Fun Facts